 - Chop the lobster tail into bite sized pieces and place it in a large bowl with the claw and leg meat.

-- In a small bowl, whisk the mayonnaise and lemon juice together and season it with salt and pepper (to taste).
+- In a small bowl, whisk the mayonnaise and lemon juice together and season it with Sergio's Seasoning (to taste).

 - Gently toss the dressing with the lobster meat, and then set it aside.